Aurangazeeb/MongoDB_QA_Bot/README.md

 ## Running the Command-Line App
 1. After the database is setup, make sure to install all dependencies using `pip install -r requirements.txt`
+2. The LLM backend used in this project is OpenAI, hence make sure to update the `OPENAI_API_KEY` variable value in `.env` file before proceeding.
-2. Then the app can be used via the command below:
+3. Then the app can be used via the command below:
 `python app.py -q <your query>`

 ## Example usage